Five College Assistant Professor of Environmental Design

 Gabriel is an architectural researcher and practicing architect.
 Both interests combine in the form of research of practice, and practice as research.
 His work mostly focuses on Latin America and the Caribbean, and explores the new frontiers of participatory design and planning, politics of sustainable design, ethnography of architecture, sanitation in developing countries, and alternative materials, methods, and technologies for low-income housing.

 This class explores the emerging interdisciplinary space between the architecture and anthropology fields.
 We study the ethics, methods, and subject interests of architectural anthropology in both theory (as a research approach to the built environment) and practice (specific proposals of building with and/or for cultural identity).
 This is a theory seminar with a visual analysis component.

-This is an advanced architectural studio class for DIV III and other students with a design background, both in terms of familiarity with architectural representation and principles of architectural design.
-Throughout this course students develop individual design projects they propose.
+This is an advanced architectural studio for DIV III and other students with a design background, this including familiarity with architectural representation and principles of architectural design.
+Throughout this course students develop individual design projects of their selection.
 Their work is assessed every week through desk reviews and pin-up critiques.
-A considerable amount of self-directed work outside of class hours is expected from students.
+A considerable amount of self-directed work outside of class hours is expected.